OracularIS/warehousemigrator/docs/load.md

 ## Load Methods

 1. **Direct Load:**
    Directly loads extracted data onto the destination server by specifying the data path.

     **Key Features:**
       - Supports remote data loading via remote calls between environments.
       - Ideal for quick and straightforward data loading tasks.

-  2. **Create Rollout**
+2. **Create Rollout:**
     Creates a rollout file, specifying the data path and details about custom tables to be created.
     **Key Features:**
       - The rollout file can be used with Perl to load data and set up tables in any environment.
       - Provides flexibility for more complex and controlled setups.

 ---

 ## Load Tab Components

 - **Extract Directory**
   - Specifies the directory path where the **Warehouse (WH)** data will be loaded.

 - **Specific Modules**
   - Filters modules and tables from the load file, enabling users to focus on specific datasets.

 - **Exclude Tables**
   - Allows filtering to exclude selected tables from being loaded based on the chosen modules.

     ![](./.attachments/load_table_extract.png)
-    When a user selects a specific module (e.g., ITEM) from the Specific Modules list, the Exclude Tables section should dynamically display only the tables related to the selected module.
+  - When a user selects a specific module (e.g., ITEM) from the Specific    Modules list, the Exclude Tables section should dynamically display only the tables related to the selected module.
 Users should be able to select and exclude multiple tables from this filtered list.

     ![](./.attachments/load2.png)
-    If no specific module is selected, users can still exclude multiple tables by manually selecting them from the Exclude Tables list.
+  -  If no specific module is selected, users can still exclude multiple tables by manually selecting them from the Exclude Tables list.
 - **Specific Load Operation**
   - Choose between different load methods for specific operations:
   - **Change Only**: Loads only modified data, ideal for incremental updates.
   - **Create Only**: Loads and creates new data and tables without modifying existing data.
 Suitable for initializing new datasets.

 - **Use Destination Warehouse ID**
   - Retrieves the default **Warehouse ID** (def_flg 1) from the connected environment.